athoune/swarming/README.md

 Agent should store message that it can't send, it continues is duty, even without online broker.
 Agent should use TLS certificate authentication.

-The _analyst_, another mqtt client, listen for results, removes duplicates and index messages.
+The _indexer_, another mqtt client, listen for results, and index messages.

 ### Agents